Academic Program

 Film Studies

 Students study how narrative films combine images, words, sounds, music, and cinematography to tell rich and powerful stories.
-We also read a number of short stories that are the basis for successful films and learn how a work of literature can be used as a foundation for a screenplay.
+We also read short stories that are the basis for successful films and learn how a work of literature can be used as a foundation for a screenplay.
 Students not only write about films, but they also have the opportunity to write screenplays and use these screenplays as a basis for their own short movies.
-Films studied include: a moving coming-of-age tale, The 400 Blows by Francois Truffaut; Hitchcock's thrilling masterwork Psycho, Talk to Her, Almodovar's lovely comic and tragic meditation on love; and Do the Right Thing, Spike Lee's gripping examination of race conflict in the United States.
+Films studied include: a moving coming of age tale, "The 400 Blows" by Francois Truffaut; Del Toro's haunting critique of tyranny, "Pan's Labyrinth;" Deniz Gamze Erguven's "Mustang", a compelling story of sisterhood threatened by male power; and "Do the Right Thing," Spike Lee's gripping examination of race conflict in the United States.
 Stories studied include fiction written by Raymond Carver, Andre Dubus, Mary Gaitskill, Jon Raymond and Daphne du Maurier.

 Explore Our Curriculum